- MIS Tutorial

-It should utilize fast developing in IT capabilities in the best possible way
+It should utilize fast developing in IT capabilities in the best possible ways.

 Identification of the application of organizational IS.

-Evolution of each of this application based on established evolution criteria.
+Evolution of each of this application based on the established evolution criteria.

 Determining the optimum architecture of IS for serving the top priority applications.